The Blowup Formula for the Instanton Part of Vafa-Witten Invariants on Projective Surfaces: Weak structure theorem

 We can make use of Lemma \ref{lem: RHom properties} \ref{RHomprop4} and the basic properties of Chern classes to rewrite this expression canonically as an expression in variables $h_i$, elements of $\mathcal{S}$ and in $\varepsilon_1,\varepsilon_2$.
-It follows that the series $\Psi^j_m(\mathcal{E})$ and $\overline{\Psi}^j(\mathcal{E})$ appearing in Algorithm \ref{alg: NY blow-up (full)} are of the desired form.
+It follows that the expressions appearing on the right-hand side of the equations Theorem \ref{thm: wall crossing} and Proposition \ref{prop: Gr bundle formula} are of the desired form.
 This implies parts (i) and (iii). \end{proof}

 We can now state a refined version of Algorithm \ref{alg: NY blow-up single term}.

 \begin{alg}[\emph{Refined Blow-Up Algorithm For Single Terms}] Let $n,\ell\geq 0$ be integers and set $\chat :=p^*c-\ell \eCH_0 + n[\pt]$. \begin{itemize}[leftmargin=2em] \item[$\blacktriangleright$] {\ttfamily INPUT:} The input for the refined algorithm is an expression of the form